eshinhw/quant-portfolio-visualizer/README.md

 - Apply the basics of TypeScript to create a simple web application
 - Provide automatic email service for price and momentum alerts
+- Calculate historical momentums and retrieve most recent prices for alerts

 ## Project Tech Stack